 This catalog is not to be construed as a contract.
-The University reserves the right to change the regulations governing admission, tuition, fees, or other expenses; add or delete courses; revise academic programs; the granting of degrees; or any regulations affecting the student body.
-Such changes, academic or otherwise, shall take effect whenever the administration determines that such changes are prudent.
-Students have the responsibility to read this catalog, official announcements, notices posted on bulletin boards, and otherwise to be informed completely in regard to the programs of study, diploma requirements, credits, degree requirements, and other facts relating to life at Morningside University.
+The University reserves the r ight to change the regulations governing admission, tuition, fees, or other expenses; add or delete courses; regranting of degrees; or any regulations affecting the student body.
+Such chars shall take effect whenever the administration determines that such of evise academic programs; the nges, academic or otherwise, Students have the responsibility to read this catalog, official announcement boards, and otherwise to be informed completely in regard to the programs of credits, degree requirements, and other facts relating to life at Mor f study, diploma requirements,